HiFaraz/character/README.md

-# Identity Desk
+# Character

 Authentication, SSO, user management, and overall identity solution for Node.js

 [![Build Status][travis-image]][travis-url]

-Identity Desk is a turnkey solution that makes it faster, easier, and cheaper to add a **complete user system** for your applications:
+Character is a turnkey solution that makes it faster, easier, and cheaper to add a **complete user system** for your applications:

   - authentication
   - SSO